-Keeping on relying on large-scale, highly mechanized and input-intensive agriculture seems to be a risky option, as this model has proved to have strong environmental and socio-economic impacts.
-Looking for innovative agricultural and food systems, able to deliver on social, economic and environmental objectives at multiple scales, has become essential.
+The continuation and extension of large-scale, highly mechanized and input-intensive farming seems to be a risky option as this model is facing limits in its capacity to correct its negative environmental and socio-economic impacts.
+The search for new agricultural and food models, capable of producing positive social, economic and environmental results on multiple scales, is thus crucial.